Stargate (1995 console video game): Plot

-O’Neil begins by searching for the supplies in the various caves found in the desert and once found, enters the village of Nagada.
-O’Neil learns that the four village elders can help him find his team.
+O’Neill begins by searching for the supplies in the various caves found in the desert and once found, enters the village of Nagada.
+O’Neill learns that the four village elders can help him find his team.
 Once he has located the elders, they inform him that his men can be found in the catacombs outside the village.
-O’Neil finds his men, who tell him that Ra's general, Anubis, is after the Nagadan rebel leader named Sha’uri.
-Realizing that he will need the Nagadan's help to complete his mission, O’Neil must find and destroy Anubis in the village before he can get to Sha’uri and stop the rebellion.
-This leads to a one-on-one fight between O’Neil and Anubis.
+O’Neill finds his men, who tell him that Ra's general, Anubis, is after the Nagadan rebel leader named Sha’uri.
+Realizing that he will need the Nagadan's help to complete his mission, O’Neill must find and destroy Anubis in the village before he can get to Sha’uri and stop the rebellion.
+This leads to a one-on-one fight between O’Neill and Anubis.

-After temporarily defeating Anubis, O’Neil meets up with Sha’uri, and is asked to find a local boy, Skaara, who is crucial to the rebellion.
-O’Neil finds Skaara outside the village and is told the bomb has been separated into seven pieces that must be found.
-Jackson contacts O’Neil, asking him to search for Sha’uri, who has disguised herself as an elder, somewhere in the village to avoid Anubis.
+After temporarily defeating Anubis, O’Neill meets up with Sha’uri, and is asked to find a local boy, Skaara, who is crucial to the rebellion.
+O’Neill finds Skaara outside the village and is told the bomb has been separated into seven pieces that must be found.
+Jackson contacts O’Neill, asking him to search for Sha’uri, who has disguised herself as an elder, somewhere in the village to avoid Anubis.
 Once found, O’Neil is off again in search of Jackson and Skaara in the desert.
 When O’Neil finds Skaara, he is told that Jackson has been taken prisoner by Ra and is being held inside Ra's hidden spaceship.
 Once rescued, Jackson tells O’Neil that the rebellion is in trouble because of traitors within it.
 O’Neil flies one of Ra's downed yet serviceable gliders back the village to find and destroy the traitors.